northernjamie/imd-lava-lamps/README.md

 * Do for scotland / wales / Northern ireland
 * Add data for colouring (such as political control)
 * Do a version by parliamentary constituency
+* Make a low-res version of the image to embed in this readme

 ## Built With